 What days should I get tickets for when I go to the Ryder Cup?

-The first few days of the tournament are practice days, then on Friday the competitive rounds begin.
-We’ll always suggest weekly passes to get the best bang for your buck, but if you can only take in one round, get Sunday.
-The singles matches are always intense and you can see a team crowned champion at the end of the day.
+The first few days of the tournament are practice days, before competitive play begins on Friday.
+We’ll always suggest weekly passes to get the best bang for your buck, but if you can only take in one round, Sunday is when the singles matches are played, and you can see a team crowned champion at the end of the day.

 When is the next time the tournament will be in the United States?